brianosaurus/look-into-chains/README.md

 3. Code changes and why they were required for the upgrade

-See [app.go v4.0.2](https://github.com/cosmos/gaia/blob/v4.0.2/app/app.go) for details on where the liquidity module was added as a module and keeper.
+See [app.go v4.0.2](https://github.com/cosmos/gaia/blob/v4.0.2/app/app.go) for details on where the modules were added to the node.

 There is no upgrade handler for this release.
 The modules automatically run their own InitGenesis routines.